 My name is James and I live in South Wales in the UK with my wife and daughter.
-I have been taking an antidepressant, Mirtazapine, for six years and for the last 18 months, I have been attempting to slowly withdraw.
-It is the single most gruelling, most challenging experience of my life and one I was in no way prepared for by my prescriber.
+I took the antidepressant, mirtazapine (Remeron) for seven years, 8 months.
+Coming off after that time was the single most gruelling, most challenging experience of my life and one I was in no way prepared for by my prescriber.

 After a couple of years of treatment, I decided that the antidepressant was doing me more harm than good and I wanted to stop.
 The advice of my local GP was “just take half a tablet for a week then stop” and that’s what I did.
 I found the experience of trying to stop my anti-depressant deeply unpleasant.
 I made repeated attempts to reduce, only to suffer with insomnia, nausea, increase in number and severity of panic attacks, restlessness and agitation.